FDelporte/FXGLSystemMonitoring/blog.md

 ### Qeueu

-By using the ["org.eclipse.paho.client.mqttv3" dependency](https://www.eclipse.org/paho/), connecting to the queue is pretty easy.
+By using the ["org.eclipse.paho.client.mqttv3" dependency](https://www.eclipse.org/paho/), we can easily connect to the queue:

 ```
 MqttClient client = new MqttClient("tcp://" + ipAddress + ":1883", MqttClient.generateClientId());